AABearBots/First-Closed-Doors-Competition/README.md

 ### Release Under AGPL License

-In order to release your bot to the pubic, you need to go to follow this quick process:
+In order to release your bot to the pubic, you need to follow this quick process:

 #### Step 1